PREIT Board of Trustees Issues - GuruFocus.com

 PR Newswire

-PHILADELPHIA, July 7, 2023 /PRNewswire/ -- PREIT (OTCQB: PRET) today issued a statement and letter in response to the July 6, 2023 letter from David Steinberg, Scott Bishins and Michael Mayer.
+PHILADELPHIA, July 12, 2023 /PRNewswire/ -- PREIT (OTCQB: PRET) today issued a statement and letter in response to the July 11, 2023 letter from John R. Saunders.

 Statement from PREIT: